Triumf Headshots Board-025-YORK3381 - Kathryn Hayashi.jpg

 Michael Trinczek, Ph.D.

-Michael Trinczek received his Ph.D. in experimental nuclear physics from Simon Fraser University, Canada in 2001 after completing a B.Sc.
-(Honours) in chemistry.
-After a post-doctoral research term at the Max-Planck-Institute for Nuclear Physics in Heidelberg, Germany, he returned to TRIUMF where he has held various roles in facilities and operations.
-In 2010, Michael assumed responsibility for TRIUMF’s Irradiation Facilities and helps support the Proton Therapy Facility for the treatment of ocular melanoma.
-Since then, he has been involved in the radiation-effects community and was part of the research collaboration that won the Outstanding Paper Award at the IEEE Nuclear and Space Radiation Effects Conferences two years in a row in 2014 and 2015.
-He has helped grow the TRIUMF irradiation business over the past few years, using targeted facility upgrades and customer outreach, increasing commercial revenue by more than 400% while hosting over 70 company visits in 2016.
-In addition to his research activities, Michael sits on the TRIUMF Innovations and Industrial Partnerships panel that is responsible for knowledge and technology transfer activities between TRIUMF and other organizations, is the secretary for the TRIUMF Life Sciences Projects Evaluation Committee, and is a member of both the IEEE and the Canadian Association of Physicists.
+In his role as Chief Business Operations Officer, Michael Trinczek leads and manages commercial operations and project work as the primary technical and operational liaison that facilitates, enables, and troubleshoots activities that utilize TRIUMF infrastructure and expertise on site.
+Michael received his PhD in experimental nuclear physics from Simon Fraser University, Canada in 2001 after completing a BSc (Honours) in chemistry.
+Following a post-doctoral research term at the Max-Planck-Institute for Nuclear Physics in Heidelberg, Germany, he returned to TRIUMF where he has held various roles in facilities and operations.
+In 2010, Michael assumed responsibility for TRIUMF’s Irradiation Facilities and since then he has been actively involved in the NSREC and RADECS communities where he was part of the research collaboration that won the Outstanding Paper Award at NSREC in 2014 and 2015.
+He has helped grow the TRIUMF irradiation business over the past few years, using targeted facility upgrades and customer outreach, increasing commercial revenue by more than 400% and regularly hosting many dozens of companies each year.
+In addition Michael is the scientific secretary for the TRIUMF Life Sciences Projects Evaluation Committee as well as a member of both the IEEE and the Canadian Association of Physicists.